 How to Grow and Care for Echeveria 'Dionysos'

 Light: Echeveria 'Dionysos' requires full sun to partial shade for optimal growth.
 Therefore, place it near the brightest window in your home.
-In addition, if you are moving the plant outside in spring, do it gradually and avoid exposure to intense afternoon sun.
+If you move the plant outside in spring, gradually avoid exposure to intense afternoon sun.

-Soil: Having soil that drains quickly is most important for growing a healthy succulent.
-While many growers prefer to create their own soil mix, commercial soil for succulents will work fine.
+Soil: It is important to have soil draining quickly for growing a healthy succulent.
+While many growers prefer to create their own soil mix, commercial soil will work fine.

 Temperature: High temperatures are not a problem as long as there is plenty of fresh air, but Echeveria 'Dionysos' is a tender succulent and must be brought indoors if there is a risk of freezing temperatures.
 It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).